By Molly Martin

 - Does the scholarship you’re applying for require a transcript from your school?
 Does it need to be certified?
-Be sure to include the correct number of copies, and be sure that if they need to be certified, they are.
+Be sure if they need to be certified, they are.

 - Type all elements of your application, including your essay.

-- If the scholarship requirements call for it, be sure to send clear copies of your government licenses, ratings, logbooks, and other required materials.
+- If the scholarship requirements call for it, be sure to include clear copies of your government licenses, ratings, logbooks, and other required materials.

 3—Spend time on your essay and tell your unique story.